Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: The Sub-Game Perfect Nash Equilibrium

 \section{The Sub-Game Perfect Nash Equilibrium}

-In this section, we seek a sub-game perfect equilibrium using backward induction.
-In Sections~\ref{section:stage4} to \ref{section:stage1}, we characterize the equilibrium strategies of each stage in a reverse order starting from Stage 4. \emph{For each stage, we assume that each decision maker is aware of the strategies chosen by other decision makers in previous stages.}
+In Sections~\ref{section:stage4} to \ref{section:stage1}, we characterize the equilibrium strategies of each stage in a reverse order starting from Stage 4 and proceeding backward (backward induction).
+For each stage, we assume that each decision maker is aware of the strategies chosen by other decision makers in previous stages.
+We enumerate all the possible SPNE strategies and present the insights from the expressions in Section~\ref{section:summaryof resutls}.
+In Section~\ref{determining}, we provide a computation strategy for determining which, if any, of these possible SPNE strategies is (are) SPNE(s) at any given values of the parameters.
+This strategy yields that there need not exist an SPNE for certain values of parameters (Section~\ref{existence}).

+We start with a generic observation.
+From \eqref{equ:payoffISPsGeneral_new}, if $n_N>0$ then $p_N<c$ yields a negative payoff for ISP N; while $p_N = c$ increases the payoff to $0.$ If $n_N=0$, the value of $p_N$ is of no importance.
+Therefore, without loss of generality we can consider $p_N\geq c$ under SPNE.
+Similarly, under SPNE, $p_{NoN}\geq c$, if $z=0$.
+However, if $z=1$, even with $p_{NoN}<c$, the payoff of ISP NoN may be positive.